 1999 – Another local midfielder Jamie Cassidy left Anfield for Cambridge United on a free transfer.
 He had been unable to break into the first team on L4, although he had featured in our victorious FA Youth Cup campaign in 1996 and did not do much better at the Abbey Stadium, only making ten first-team appearances before moving on to Northwich Victoria.

 2009 – Ex-reds reserves midfielder David Mannix was banned for ten months and fined £4,000 for breaching the FA’s betting rules.
 He was convicted of having bet approximately £4,000 on Accrington Stanley losing against Bury in May 2008.
-He is currently with Conference North side Colwyn Bay.

 Leo in action